BenTracyDotCom/DMHelper/README.md

 npm start
 ```
 Then,
-on Android, go into the Expo Go app and pick the option to scan QR code
+on Android, go into the Expo Go app and pick the option to scan QR code.
-on iOS, open the camera app
+On iOS, open the camera app.
 There should be a QR code right there in the CLI terminal.
 Scroll up a bit if you don't see it.

 ### OR